JMares14/Team-Profile-Generator/README.md

 # Team Profile Generator

 ## Description
-Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person
+A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)